Corey Bailey

 more.
 Water base conductive silver paint is usually more expensive.

-Another chemical that can help both electrical and metal-to-metal connections is
+A chemical that can help both electrical and metal-to-metal connections is

 Stabilant 22A.
 Both and can be found on the internet.
-While I avoid using
+While I avoid using anything

-chassis, a chemical to enhance the cable connections is OK.
+chemical to enhance the cable connections is OK.

 Please contact me with any questions or ideas.